leihui6/Foxlogin/README.md

 Foxlogin
 ===
+Foxlogin just is a promram that can get your Exams/Score/Timetable quickly.</br>
+We optimized those page so that they appear more quickly.</br>
 If you want to use the exe file.You can download it from "https://yunpan.cn/cMqRsqXNIIPVV (Code:1c96)" , </br>
 which's a last release version.</br>
-But I can tell you how to run this project after installing required module.</br>

 ####Platform:
 	python 3.5.2

 ####Required module:
     	Pillow
 	BeautifulSoup4

 </br>

-You could download them by using
-####'pip install xxx'

-Then,We use the pyinstaller to package our project , Which command is
+We use the pyinstaller to package our project , Which command is
 ####'pyinstaller -Fw -D -i code_icon.ico Main.py' .

 </br>